-Even I can understand that a legacy of instability, political corruption as high as the presidency and natural disasters do not make for a strong economy.
-Nor does one political party holding power for too long without the will to create a system of reform and oversight into corruption.
+Even I can understand that a legacy of instability, political corruption as high as the presidency, and natural disasters do not make for a strong economy.
+Nor does one political party hold power for too long without the will to create a system of reform and oversight into corruption.

 What it makes for is persistent inequality and even more widespread corruption at all levels.
 Corruption this deep comes from the top down and without resources and proper elections, cries for change from the bottom up are stifled.

 Is it Safe to Travel to the Dominican Republic?

 Is it fair for me to share beautiful photos of the Dominican Republic and then share a seriously cautionary tale?
 I think so, here’s why.
 Stories like ours usually come out only when patterns make the news.
 Like in 2019 when there was a string of American tourists who died in the Dominican Republic.

 Then in time tourists return for the promise of a beautiful beach vacation at an affordable rate.
 No tourism board or all-inclusive brochure discloses cautionary tales.
 Their job is to get you to spend money in their country, not to share the history behind what’s happening.
 Frankly, that’s not okay.
 Not for tourists and not for citizens fighting corruption.

 Once aware of the risk, only you can decide for yourself if it’s safe to travel to the Dominican Republic.
 I knew about the risks ahead of time.
 What I didn’t know was what it felt like to be asked for money by a man with a gun and my passport.
 I also didn’t know, an experience that frightens me can overpower the good memories of a vacation.